-Due to the unpredictability of covid/travel restrictions the course organisation will definitively decide whether the summer school will take place on-site in Utrecht on the 1st of June 2022.
-Keep this in mind if you need to book a flight or train.
-If it somehow will not be possible to organise the summer school in Utrecht there will be a back-up plan to deliver the summer school online like last year.
+Keep the rules concerning traveling of your own country and of the Netherlands (travel information can be found here) in mind when applying.
+If it somehow will not be possible to organise the summer school in Utrecht, there will be a back-up plan to deliver the summer school online like last year.
 There will be a possibility to cancel your application in the case you only want to attend the summer school when it takes place in Utrecht.

 N.B. there won't be a recording or online live stream when the course will take place in Utrecht.